ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

 such as wasting transitions and PAFs.

 CGF correlation data will continue to be at the national level.
-This is following a subnational analysis which showed little subnational variation and small sample sizes for many locations.
-Correlation coefficients generally only varied by a maximum of 0.1 points (for exmaple, between 0.6 and 0.7).
+This is following a analysis of DHS data which showed little subnational variation and small sample sizes for many locations.
+Correlation coefficients generally only varied by a maximum of 0.1 points (for example, between 0.6 and 0.7).
 Furthermore, no geographic patterns such as north/south or urban/rural were noted in the location data.
 Lastly, many location/age/sex groups had fewer than 50 children, leading to lack of confidence in results.
 The analysis of this